bruhathisp/dsa_java/List_Problems/Week1.md

 ### 4. Continuous Subarray Sum

-**Problem Statement:** Given an integer array `nums` and an integer `k`, return true if `nums` has a continuous subarray of size at least two whose elements sum up to a multiple of `k`, or false otherwise citeturn0search0.
+**Problem Statement:** Given an integer array `nums` and an integer `k`, return true if `nums` has a continuous subarray of size at least two whose elements sum up to a multiple of `k`, or false otherwise citeturn0search0.

 **Approach:**

 Use modular arithmetic to determine if the sum of any subarray is a multiple of `k`.
 Maintain a hash map to store the index of the first occurrence of each prefix sum modulo `k`.
 As you iterate through the array, calculate the current prefix sum modulo `k` and check if it has been seen before.
-If it has, and the subarray length is at least two, return true.
+If it has, and the subarray length is at least two, return true.

-**Time Complexity:** O(n), where n is the length of `nums`.
+**Time Complexity:** O(n), where n is the length of `nums`.

-**Space Complexity:** O(n), due to the storage of the hash map.
+**Space Complexity:** O(n), due to the storage of the hash map.

 **Java Code:**